-WONDERFUL NEWS!!
 THE FUNDS FOR HUNTER'S CATARACT SURGERY HAVE BEEN RAISED AND PREPAID.
-His first visit with Dr. Robert English at the Wilmington, NC office is scheduled for March 29, 2017 -- then the surgery date will be set.
+His first visit with Dr. Robert English at the Wilmington, NC office was scheduled for March 29, 2017 -- then the surgery date -- April 19.
 A check for the full amount was sent to the Cary Office then we realized that Dr. English has an office close to Hunter's foster home so we transferred his records there and he will not have to go through a lot of transports!
 We are so grateful to all those wonderful compassionate people who have helped Hunter to be able to see once again and will keep everyone posted on his surgery!
 Bless each and every one of you!!

 Hi!
 I am Hunter, a Schnauzer/Poodle mix.
 I am micro-chipped, am heart-worm negative, have all my vaccinations, been neutered and on the 17th of January I received a dental with extractions.
 Although myu brother and I are bonded we may be placed separately because our foster mom feels that we could be placed separately at this point.
 Now that we are in the care of SRC we have been evaluated for more than 2 weeks by our foster family.
 My brother's name is Marshall (SRC#1851).
 He is a Schnauzer/Westie.
 Both dogs have European (ie natural) tails.